What is imposter syndrome?

 - Trust the admissions process.
 The admissions committee is made up of professionals who admitted you because they were confident in your ability to succeed.
 You should be too.

 Neff, K. (2011).
 Self-compassion: The proven power of being kind to yourself.
-New York, NY: William Morrow Paperbacks.
+William Morrow Paperbacks.